 I lived in Greece for a while, I have explored most of the mainland and almost all the islands however I was missing one important part, Crete.

-I usually like to be based in a town and explore the island from there however Crete is so big that this would have not been an option.
+I usually like to have a place to stay in a town or city and explore the area from there however this island is so big that this would have not been an option.
 I eventually decided to spend my time in a gypsy style and keep moving with only few long stops.
 I booked my rooms in Crete, and the amazing journey started

 This island has really all you need for with some great places to get lost, as the amazing Rethymnon Old Town.
 And 2017 will be a great year to explore it.

-Majestic beaches, unique mountains and gorges for some interesting trekking, isolated villages connected only by ferry, amazing Cretan cuisine and so much more.
+Majestic beaches, unique mountains and gorges for some interesting trekking, isolated villages connected only by ferry, amazing Cretan cuisine, awesome resorts and so much more.

 The fact that many politicians, including Prime Ministers, are originally from this island has helped in building a unique public infrastructure of impeccable roads and efficient bus transportation without equals in Greece.

 Put it simply, Crete is the biggest island in Greece with lots of points of interest.

 A car trip between two of the most beautiful beaches in the island, from Elafonissi to Vai Beach, can take 6 or more hours.

 If interested to visit most of the island you may look into multiple basis, book your rooms though Crete and from there you can explore the local areas.